 - Put your hand at the bottom of the steering wheel.
 To turn left, move your hand left.
 To turn right, move your hand right. - 2.
-Back up slowly. - Because mirrors cannot provide all of the visibility you may need when backing up, have someone outside at the rear of the trailer to guide you whenever possible. - Parking - 1.
-Try to avoid parking on grades. - 2.
+Back up slowly. - Because mirrors cannot provide all of the visibility you may need when backing up, have someone outside at the rear of the trailer to guide you whenever possible. - 4.
+Use slight movements of the steering wheel to adjust direction.
+Exaggerated movements will cause greater movement of the trailer. - 5.
+If you have difficulty, pull forward and realign the tow vehicle and trailer and start again.

+Parking

+- Try to avoid parking on grades. - 2.
 If possible, have someone outside to guide you as you park. - 3.
 Once stopped, but before shifting into Park: - a.
 Have someone place blocks on the downhill side of the trailer wheels. - b.
 Apply the parking brake. - c.
 Shift into Park. (first or reverse gear for manual transmissions) - d.
 Then remove your foot from the brake pedal.